michael-patsko/advent-of-code-2023/README.md

 #### My Solution

 Day 5 was challenging, requiring significant code optimisation, like replacing RegEx with string modification.
 I also forgot to commit my working solution to part 1.
-Oh well.
+Oh well. :shrug:

 In part 2, I initially tried storing all seeds as calculated from their ranges, but this proved to be too memory-intensive, causing the program to terminate with an error for the larger input.
 Instead, I decided to store the ranges themselves, and modify my code to process them one-by-one, as calculated from their range.
 This saves storing all the seeds in memory.
 The solution still took a good few minutes to process though, so I set out on optimising it further.